 If neighbors' noise is bothering you and nothing you have done to resolve the situation has worked, you have every right to file a lawsuit.
 Generally speaking, there are two different remedies that can be sought from such a lawsuit.
 If you want money damages, you could probably get away with filing a lawsuit in small claims court.
 However, if you seek a court order from the judge directed at your neighbor to cease and desist making the noise, then you will have to file suit in regular civil court.

 In order to win your case in small claims court, you will need to prove that there is excessive and disturbing noise and that your neighbor is the source of the noise.
 Next, you will need to show that your quiet enjoyment of your home is being disrupted and that you have previously asked the person to stop making the noise.
 You will need evidence to prove your case.
 Evidence can be found in copies of documents requesting that your neighbors quiet down, witnesses, recordings of the noise and even your own testimony.

 In most states, small claims judgments are limited to maximums ranging from $2,500 to $7,500.
 A good starting point is $20 to $30 per day that the noise disrupted you.
 If your job performance was affected you may be able to claim a higher amount.

 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), noise of only 85 decibels (60 decibels is the sound of a normal conversation) can cause noise-induced hearing loss over time.

 Disputes with neighbors should be handled with delicacy.
 This means that you'll need a detailed understanding of your rights and your neighbor's obligations under local laws and regulations.
-While it's always best to resolve disputes directly with your neighbors, sometimes it's necessary to work with a skilled, local real estate attorney who can help you restore your peace and quiet with a minimum of conflict and expense.
+While it's always best to resolve disputes directly with your neighbors, sometimes it's necessary to work with a skilled, local real estate attorney instead.